Raymond Lesniak

-Raymond J. "Ray" Lesniak (born May 7, 1946) is an American Democratic Party politician, who served in the New Jersey State Senate from 1983 to 2018, where he represented the 20th Legislative District.
-Before entering New Jersey's upper house, the Senate, Lesniak served in the General Assembly from 1978 to 1983.
-Lesniak was once considered a major power broker in the Democratic Party, having served as New Jersey Democratic State Chairman and New Jersey Chair for Clinton/Gore and Gore/Lieberman.
+Raymond J. Lesniak (born May 7, 1946) is an American Democratic Party politician, who served in the New Jersey State Senate from 1983 to 2018, where he represented the 20th Legislative District.
+Before entering the New Jersey Senate, Lesniak served in the General Assembly from 1978 to 1983.
+Lesniak was once considered a major power broker in the Democratic Party, having served as New Jersey Democratic State Chairman, also serving as New Jersey Chair for Clinton/Gore in 1996 and as a major fundraiser for Gore/Lieberman in 2000.
 Lesniak finished a distant fourth place as a candidate for Governor of New Jersey in the 2017 election.

-Personal life
+Early life and education

 Lesniak grew up in Elizabeth, New Jersey.
-He served in the U.S. Army from 1967 to 1969, then earned his A.B. in economics from Rutgers University in 1971, and his J.D. from St. John's University School of Law in 1974.
+He served in the U.S. Army from 1967 to 1969, then earned his Bachelor of Arts in economics from Rutgers University in 1971, and his Juris Doctor from St. John's University School of Law in 1974.
 He is an attorney with the firm Weiner Lesniak.